 Hidden Valley Nature Trail (Joshua Tree National Park)

 - Location: Hidden Valley, Joshua Tree National Park.
 From Highway 62 in Yucca Valley, take Park Blvd. south into Joshua Tree National Park.
 Follow it for a total of 14 miles, during which it becomes Quail Springs Road and then resumes as Park Blvd.
 The well-signed Hidden Valley Picnic Area will be on the right, just before Barker Dam Road.
-Park admission is $20 per vehicle for a 7-day pass.
-The inter-agency America the Beautiful Pass ($80 per year) is accepted here.
+Park admission is $25 per vehicle for a 7-day pass.
+Annual passes are $40.
+The Interagency Pass ($80 annually) is also accepted here.

 - Agency: Joshua Tree National Park

 - Suggested time: 45 minutes

 - Recommended guidebook: Best Easy Day Hikes Joshua Tree National Park

 - Restrooms: Vault restrooms at trail head

 - Camping: The nearest campgrounds are Hidden Valley, Ryan and Sheep Pass.
 Joshua Tree campsites fill up well in advance during the cooler months, especially on weekends, so plan accordingly.